 There are two different types of styes:

-A blocked tear duct may cause your eyes to collect crust in the corners in the morning.
-This is because, when your tear ducts are either partially or completely obstructed, your tears cannot drain properly.1
+A blocked tear duct can also cause your eyes to collect crust in the corners in the morning.
+If your tear ducts are partially or completely obstructed, your tears cannot drain properly.1

 When you have watery eyes, that discharge can pool in the corner of them overnight.
 So you may wake up with eye crust.